Nursing (NURS)

 Course may be taken multiple times up to maximum of 15 credit hours.

-Exploration of the critical components of nursing knowledge, including concepts, philosophies, theories, and conceptual models.
-Evaluates the variety of ways to organize nursing knowledge.
-Explores the application of nursing theory and nursing knowledge in the healthcare environment.
+Examination of the critical components of nursing knowledge, including concepts, theories, and conceptual models.
+Appraise the variety of ways to organize nursing knowledge.
+Justify the application of nursing theory and nursing knowledge in the healthcare environment.

 Analysis of advanced research concepts and their relationship to evidence-based practice.
 Exploration of application of research, ethics, designs, and methods to promote healthcare quality and safety.